EventMobi/api-v1-doc-slate/source/index.html.md

 person_id | string | the unique ID of person in people external_ids | array[object] | the external IDs used for integrations
 profile | object | the profile data of person.
-Including standard Eventmobi fields as well as custom fields. upload_picture | object | Use this structure if you want Eventmobi to download the picture from Internet locations and associate picture.
+Including standard Eventmobi fields as well as custom fields. custom_fields_meta | object | the {custom_field_id:custom_field_value} format JSON object assign_groups | array[string] | the array of group IDs assign_agenda | object | Agenda for people record.
+Defaultly, if no session role is assigned, the people is attendee. upload_picture | object | Use this structure if you want Eventmobi to download the picture from Internet locations and associate picture.
 You will need to specify image cropping info if the picture is not square (same height and length).
-This will overwrite the picture filename in base profile. uplaod_docs | array[object] |
+This will overwrite the picture_url in base profile, and the value in picture_url will be ignored. link_docs | array[array[string]] |

 ## PersonObjectResponse